Mix Markt

 Mix Markt is a German supermarket chain that operates throughout Europe that specializes in the distribution of fresh and canned foods for the Central and Eastern European cuisines.
-It was founded in 1997 by the three Germans from Kazakhstan Waldemar Völker, Artur Steinhauer, and Peter Schuju, who opened the first shop in Oerlinghausen, Germany.
+It was founded in 1997 by three Germans from Kazakhstan: Waldemar Völker, Artur Steinhauer, and Peter Schuju, who opened the first shop in Oerlinghausen, Germany.

 Mix Markt is a brand of the Monolith Group, which also acts as wholesale supplier for each market, which operate as licensed partnership companies.
 In 2016, Mix Markt had a turnover of €345 million.
 As of 2020, there are a total of 345 shops in fifteen European countries.